PedroBiel/data_transfer/pandas_sqlite/README.md

-# Data transfer from pandas DataFrame to SQLite3
+# Data transfer from pandas DataFrame into SQLite3

 Write records stored in a pandas DataFrame into a SQLite3 database.